umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployment-Workflow/Content-Transfer/index.md

 ### Umbraco Forms

-In order for deploy to handle Forms data as content, you'll need ensure that the `transferFormsAsContent` setting in configuration is set to `true`.
-See details [here](../../Deploy-Settings/index-v8.md) for when using Umbraco Deploy with Umbraco 8, and [here](../../Deploy-Settings/index.md) for Umbraco 9+.
+In order for Deploy to handle Forms data as content, you will need to ensure that the `transferFormsAsContent` setting in configuration is set to `true`.
+See details in the [Deploy Settings for Umbraco 8](../../Deploy-Settings/index-v8.md) article for when using Umbraco Deploy with Umbraco 8, and the [Deploy Settings for Umbraco 9](../../Deploy-Settings/index.md) article when using Umbraco 9 or later versions.

 Once the setting have been added to the source and target environment forms can be transferred the same way as content and media: